 On cement, it depends on which region you are looking at.
 In India when you are looking at the cement industry, you have to look at the North, East, South, West and Central regions separately.
 I find that the Central region's demand and supply situation is quite favourable.
-We own a cement company, Heidelberg Cement, and have done for some time.
-I think Heidelberg as a parent, in terms of governance and treating minorities in a listed subsidiary, has been fair over time.
+One particular Cement Company, with a German parent, in terms of governance and treating minority shareholders in a listed subsidiary, has been fair over time.
 We find comfort in that.
-Even in terms of thinking about ESG risks, we find comfort in the way the CEO, Jamshed Cooper, thinks about ESG headwinds.
+Even in terms of thinking about ESG risks, we find comfort in the way the CEO thinks about ESG headwinds.

 Sree: They are always setting industry-leading standards.
 As an example, employee safety in cement plants is really important and a lot of India cement companies have not done too well in that regard.
-Heidelberg tried to create a cultural change where the plant manager has the final responsibility.
+This Cement Company tried to create a cultural change where the plant manager has the final responsibility.
 All the systems and processes are set up to give responsibilities to the plant manager whose incentivisation is directly linked to the safety of employees.

-Not only that, while others optimise their raw materials based on the lowest cost, Jamshed optimises it not only for cost, but also for the sustainability of those raw materials.
+Not only that, while others optimise their raw materials based on the lowest cost, the CEO optimises it not only for cost, but also for the sustainability of those raw materials.
 A few years ago, there was a regulation introduced in India where certain raw materials that were very energy intensive were not allowed to be used anymore.
-Heidelberg was not affected because they were ahead of the curve and had already stopped using them.
+This Cement Company was not affected because they were ahead of the curve and had already stopped using them.

 Vinay: From an industry point of view, in the longer term it is quite positive as there will be infrastructure spending and housing demand, which is underpenetrated at the moment.
-These will increase demand for cement.
+We believe this should increase demand for cement.